5-Pass Matching Pipeline

 100%

-Anchor matches are perfect identity matches with zero ambiguity.
-These form the foundation of the reconciliation.
+Perfect identity matches with zero ambiguity.
+These form the foundation of the reconciliation and are excluded from all subsequent passes.

 - Exact amount match